New users often ask this question, “How to check an air compressor’s oil level?”

 - Use a siphon pipe to drain the excess oil.
-To do this, keep the compressor on a higher place than the floor.
-Insert one end of the siphon pipe into the crankcase and keep the other end bellow enough so that the oil can come out due to the gravity action.
+To do this, keep the compressor in a higher place than the floor.
+Insert one end of the siphon pipe into the crankcase and keep the other end low enough so that the oil can come out due to the gravity action.

 Never Run Out of Oil In Your Compressor: Here Is How?

-Sometime you may find your compressor consuming more oil.
+Sometimes you may find your compressor consuming more oil.
 This indicates that something isn’t right with it.
 This may be because of the burning of oil in it due to excessive heat or seepage of oil in different ways.
-At such situations, you should look for a mechanic or consult the manufacturer.
+In such situations, you should look for a mechanic or consult the manufacturer.

 So, to be safe from oil-related problems, the thumb rule is to maintain the exact oil level that the manufacturer recommends.